aleamb/simple-regex-engine/README.md

 simple-regex-engine is a regex engine implemented in Java which supports a tiny (very, very tiny) subset of PCRE.
 This implementation is only for educational purposes.

-This file describes architecture of engine and algorimths and strategies implemented.
-Basically the engine parses regular expression through a recursive-descent parser and builds a deterministic finite automaton.
+This engine parses regular expression through a recursive-descent parser and builds a deterministic finite automaton.
 Then execute that automaton for the input.

 ### Syntax supported.